tomkerkhove/promitor/docs/configuration/v2.x/metrics/postgresql.md

 resources: # Optional, required when no resource discovery is configured
 - serverName: Promitor-1
 - serverName: Promitor-2
+  type: Flexible
 resourceDiscoveryGroups: # Optional, requires Promitor Resource Discovery agent (https://promitor.io/concepts/how-it-works#using-resource-discovery)
 - name: postgres-database-landscape
 ```

+### Limitations

+- Resource discovery will discover all types of servers and thus the used metrics should match all of the types.
+  - You can use tags to define which resources to include, if you need filtering capabilities.

 <!-- markdownlint-disable MD033 -->
 [&larr; back to metrics declarations](/configuration/v2.x/metrics)<br />